A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Conclusion

 \end{enumerate}

-There is potential for the SP machine to be applied on relatively short timescales in such areas of application as information storage and retrieval, with intelligence, software engineering, and information compression.
+There is potential for the SP Machine to be applied on relatively short timescales in such areas of application as information storage and retrieval, information compression, several kinds of reasoning, and model-based coding for the efficient transmission of information.